Before scheduling surgery for your diagnosed knee osteoarthritis, see what happens when you lose weight.

 Knee osteoarthritis certainly impedes the ability to lose weight, though, because it hinders exercise.

 Nevertheless, ask your doctor if aerobic activity — that doesn’t aggravage your knee pain such as pedaling an elliptical machine — is acceptable.

 In addition, you can do upper body resistance workouts for inciting fat loss.

 Do what you can with your lower body (as long as your orthopedic physician has not restricted you), but really fire up the upper body workouts.

 Upper Body Workouts for Weight Loss

-The following upper body exercises will incite overall weight loss: lat pull-downs, seated rows, flat bench press, decline bench press, flat dumbbell press, decline dumbbell press, horizontal machine chest press, and seated dip.
+The following upper body exercises will trigger overall weight loss: lat pull-downs, seated rows, flat bench press, incline bench press, flat dumbbell press, incline dumbbell press and horizontal machine chest press.

 Below are images depicting some of these exercises.

 These routines all have one thing in common: They are compound exercises, working several muscle groups at once.